 The Salesman… beautifully shot, and perfectly acted.
 My only regret about seeing this movie is that I wish I’d seen it sooner.
 Filmed in 2016 by Asghar Farhadi, decorated director of such gems like About Elly and A Separation.
 The Salesman does most of its grim work in the compelling, quiet moments.

 Seeing The Salesman out of the year of its debut allowed me to analyze the film better, however.
 I was absolutely intrigued by the idea of watching something from Iran.
-Iran is a country which remains largely a mystery to me.
+Iran is a country that remains largely a mystery to me.
 But they’re finally gaining hard-won recognition in the Western world for their extraordinary, cutting-edge filmmaking.

 This is certainly true for Farhadi, who won the Best Foreign Language Film of the Year for The Salesman.
 This was his second Oscar, having won with A Separation in 2012.
 I’m over the moon with excitement for his latest and first non-Iran film starring Javier Bardem, Everybody Knows, whenever that film may come my way.